godevnet/virt/README.md

         * --> if responding, continue
         * --> if not wait 30
     * continue
+* Get the name and the ip add of the new guests.
-* Limitation of simultaneous domain starting and reporting.
+    * Domain alive reporting.
-* define the network bridge as dns forwarder for the host `/etc/resolv.conf`, write the NS resolution of the new guests in `/etc/hosts` file on the hypervisor, print the Ansible inventory.
+    * Define the network bridge as dns forwarder for the host `/etc/resolv.conf`,
+    * write the NS resolution of the new guests in `/etc/hosts` file on the hypervisor,
+    * print the Ansible inventory.
+* Automatic process to reserve and configure network ressources (OpenVSwitch instead of libvirt).

 ### Source code